ShubhamDalal/docker-ng/README.md

 ## When you make changes to Angular App

-Run `docker container stop 'SHA256 of IMG'` to stop the container. ezample `docker container stop asds123ad34ad`
+Run `docker container stop 'SHA256 of IMG'` to stop the container. example `docker container stop asds123ad34ad`
-Run `docker container rm 'SHA256 of IMG'` to stop the container. ezample `docker container rm asds123ad34ad`
+Run `docker container rm 'SHA256 of IMG'` to stop the container. example `docker container rm asds123ad34ad`